CharlieThao347/FitLogger/README.md

 # FitLogger
-A Django web application to create workouts, log said workouts, and track exercise progress.
+A Django web application to create workouts, log completed workouts, and track exercise progress.

 ## 🌐 Live Demo
 👉 **[Try the App Here](https://fitlogger-jhu1.onrender.com)**

 ## Description
-FitLogger is a Django-based web application that allows users to log workouts and monitor exercise progress.
-It includes features such as creating workout routines, logging said routines, and viewing exercise progress.
+FitLogger is a full-stack Django web application that allows users to log workouts and monitor exercise progress.
+It includes features such as creating workouts, logging completed workouts, and visualizing exercise progress.

 ## Built With
 - ![Django](https://img.shields.io/badge/Django-3.0.9-blue) **[Django](https://www.djangoproject.com/)** - Web framework used for backend development.